Payment reminder templates for overdue invoices - that work!

 Payment methods and currencies supported

 Offering a wide range of potential payment methods is the best way to ensure remittance payers don't face any unnecessary obstacles.
-It's also important to consider the types of currencies your chosen provider supports, as this will determine how many countries you're able to send money to arounproced the world.
+It's also important to consider the types of currencies your chosen provider supports, as this will determine how many countries you can send money to around the world, whether they be middle income countries or developing countries.

 Transfer speed and delivery time

-Obviously, favoring those options that provide the quickest delivery time is ideal, especially when the payment requires urgency.
-However, it's also important to remember that any potential fees or charges are likely to be added on top of the cost of the remittance.
+Favouring those options that provide the quickest delivery time is ideal, especially when the payment requires urgency.
+However, it's also important to remember that any potential fees or charges are likely to be added on top of the cost of the remittance, so if you're looking for lower fees, consider slower processing times.

 Top B2B payment remittance services